 Scrollytelling: when you want to tell a story rich in details

 Scrollytelling is especially well-suited for a story with a distinct chronology.
 As events unfold, you can use the design to make the who and what come alive.
-Scrollytelling can heighten a story and hook you into its narrative.
+Scrollytelling can be thought of as visual storytelling that heightens a story and hooks you into its narrative.
 Borrowing from one-page and landing-page layouts makes the details dance and prompts you to scroll further.

 We’ve gathered some of the best examples of scrollytelling and resources to help you create your own.